lab-brussels-1/hyf-redesign-group-4/planning/user-personas.md

   2. who is eligible to to apply on this course
   3. how to find more information
 - He needs to find the the address of the headquarters
+- He would like to know more about the study plans that Hack your future offer to it's students
+- He needs to know

 ### Frustration

 - He has never coded in his life so he is anxious/doubtful about his ability to learn how to code.
+- He does not know where can he start or what exactly Hack Your Future, offer to it's students
+- He does not know the requirements to apply for Hack Your Future

 ### scenario

-- He is new in the country and really wants to change his life
+- He is new in the country and he wants to make a course about web development to get a job, in order to do it he has to search an organization that offers this kind of service, there is where he find Hack Your Future